 You can argue that this is one measure of how different Apple is today, that it's got the resources to move quicker.
 What you can't argue, though, is what happened next.

 "We've got some great PowerPC products still to come," repeated Jobs during the 2005 transition announcement.
-That Power Mac G5 dual core was the last PowerPC Mac to be released.
+After a series of other refreshes, the Power Mac G5 dual-core was the last PowerPC Mac to be released.

 Maybe even Steve Jobs's Apple wasn't in as delicate a situation as the Osbourne Computer Corporation, whose early announcement of a superior product doomed it.
 Osbourne had just the one product and Apple had the iPod.